intrnl/intrnl.github.io/content/posts/2020-08/002-dark-to-light-lyrics.md

 Your soul is free, keep this in your hearts
 You need a key, a belief, to save a loved one
 Like you said, the truth lies in the bond, you've created with us
-A bond, spans the whole universe
+A bond that spans the whole universe
 I see the true light!

 We're not alone, nothing can erase our memories